 2016 cybersurvey results available

-3142 responses were received in our annual cybersurvey - find out what young people have to say about their online experiences.
+We received 3142 responses to our annual cybersurvey.
+Find out what young people have to say about their online experiences.

 Worried that someone may be at risk online

 If you have a concern about a child or vulnerable adult contact Customer First on 0808 800 4005.
 If you have an immediate concern dial 999.

 The e-Safer Suffolk online safety strategy explains how organisations are working together to help you learn how to protect yourself and the adults and children that you care for, so that everyone can safely enjoy the benefits of the internet.
 The strategy is currently under review, and an updated version will be made available in February 2017.

 A vital part of developing and maintaining an e-safety culture is to ensure that your organisation has an e-safety lead.
 This role needs to have the authority to call upon others in your organisation to safeguard children, young people and adults at risk of online abuse and harm.